massoudkoochak/massoudkoochak/README.md

 - 👋 Hi, I’m @massoudkoochak
-- 👀 I’m interested in D365 Finance and Operation design and development
+- 👀 I’m Finance and Operation design and development
+- 👀 I work on portal Azure services: Service Bus-Functions-Logic apps-...
 - 🌱 I’m currently learning Power Platform
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me massoud.kd@gmail.com

 <!---
 massoudkoochak/massoudkoochak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.